2011 Scottish Conservatives leadership election: Murdo Fraser MSP

 The plan would see a return to the situation of conservatism in Scotland between 1912 and 1965, when the Scottish Unionist Party was completely autonomous of the Conservative Party in England and Wales, but took the Conservative whip at Westminster, and even contributed two UK Prime Ministers: Bonar Law and Alec Douglas-Home.
 Fraser noted that during this time the then-known Unionists achieved their best result in Scotland; in 1955, they won more seats than Labour, and took over 50% of the vote, a feat that no political party had achieved in a Scottish election since.
 However, after the events of 1965, when the Unionist Party merged into the UK-wide Conservative Party, the party began a decline which culminated in the loss of all Scottish Conservative seats in 1997.
-Fraser also cited examples of the situation existing successfully in other countries, for instance the centre-right Christian Social Union of Bavaria took the whip of the German Christian Democratic Union in the German parliament, but maintained autonomy as a party.
+Fraser also cited examples of the situation existing successfully in other countries: for instance, in Germany, the centre-right Christian Social Union in Bavaria takes the whip of the Christian Democratic Union in the Bundestag, but maintains autonomy as a party.

 On 11 October Fraser outlined ten pledges to fulfill, shown below, were he to win the contest: